ThienAnTrinh/llama2-medical-consultant/README.md

 ### Overview
 This project aims to fine-tune `Llama2` to produce a medical consultant chatbot.

-Disclaimer: The main objective of this project is on the data science aspect (e.g., fine-tuning an LLM), not the medical.
+Disclaimer: The main objective of this project is on the data science aspect (e.g., fine-tuning an LLM) and not the medical side.

 ### Model
 [Llama2](https://ai.meta.com/llama/)